Compatibilism: History

-A 2020 survey found that 59% of philosophers accept compatibilism.
+A 2020 survey found that 59% of English-publishing philosophers accept or lean towards compatibilism.

 Defining free will

 Compatibilists often define an instance of "free will" as one in which the agent had the freedom to act according to their own motivation.
 That is, the agent was not coerced or restrained.
 Arthur Schopenhauer famously said: "Man can do what he wills but he cannot will what he wills."
 In other words, although an agent may often be free to act according to a motive, the nature of that motive is determined.
 This definition of free will does not rely on the truth or falsity of causal determinism.
 This view also makes free will close to autonomy, the ability to live according to one's own rules, as opposed to being submitted to external domination.

 Alternatives as imaginary

 Some compatibilists hold both causal determinism (all effects have causes) and logical determinism (the future is already determined) to be true.
 Thus statements about the future (e.g., "it will rain tomorrow") are either true or false when spoken today.
 This compatibilist free will should not be understood as the ability to choose differently in an identical situation.
 A compatibilist may believe that a person can decide between several choices, but the choice is always determined by external factors.
 If the compatibilist says "I may visit tomorrow, or I may not", he is saying that he does not know what he will choose—whether he will choose to follow the subconscious urge to go or not.